racket/rhombus/shrubbery/0000-shrubbery.md

 The lexeme-level syntax is chosen to be familiar to programmers generally.
 The sequence `1+2` is one plus two, not a strangely spelled identifier.
-Tokens like `(`, `,`, `{` and `;` are used in familar ways.
-Shrubbery notation provides enough grouping structure that code navigaton and transformation should be useful and straighforward in an editor.
+Tokens like `(`, `,`, `{` and `;` are used in familiar ways.
+Shrubbery notation provides enough grouping structure that code navigation and transformation should be useful and straightforward in an editor.

 Parentheses in shrubbery notation do not disable indentation, unlike some indentation-sensitive notations.
-That choice supports a language in shubbery notation where parentheses can be added around any expression — even if the expression is written with indentation (although the expression may need to be shifted right to preserve relative indentation, depending on how parentheses are added).
+That choice supports a language in shrubbery notation where parentheses can be added around any expression — even if the expression is written with indentation (although the expression may need to be shifted right to preserve relative indentation, depending on how parentheses are added).